Mishdfir/windows-event-investigation/README.md

 # Windows Event Log Investigations

-This repository contains practical investigations of Windows Event Logs focused on authentication activity, event analysis, timeline reconstruction, correlation, and forensic documentation.
+This repository contains practical investigations of Windows Event Logs focused on authentication activity, process creation, event analysis, timeline reconstruction, event correlation, and forensic documentation.

 The investigations are performed in controlled laboratory environments and follow a host-based log analysis approach relevant to Security Operations (SOC) and Digital Forensics and Incident Response (DFIR).